webtechnick/CakePHP-Seo-Plugin/readme.markdown

-				'cost_change' => 1, //cost to change a character, higher the amount the less you can change to find a match 'cost_delete' => 1, //cost to delete a character, higher the ammount the less you can delete to find a match 'source' => '/sitemap.xml' //URL to list of urls, a sitemap )
+				'cost_change' => 1, //cost to change a character, higher the amount the less you can change to find a match 'cost_delete' => 1, //cost to delete a character, higher the ammount the less you can delete to find a match 'source' => '/sitemap.xml' //URL to list of urls, a sitemap ),
+			'abTesting' => array(
+				'category' => 'ABTest', //Category for your ABTesting in Google Analytics 'scope' => 3, //Scope for your ABTesting in Google Analytics 'legacy' => false, //Uses Legacy verion of Google Analytics JS code pageTracker._setCustomVar(...)
+			)
 		)
 	);